-In addition to the legal grounds set out in these Directives, the law of the member states may provide further grounds for purchasers or users of pharmaceuticals or medical devices to seek recourse in case of regulatory or legal infringements.
+In addition to the legal grounds set out in these Directives, the law of the respective member state may provide further grounds for purchasers or users of pharmaceuticals or medical devices to seek recourse in case of regulatory or legal infringements.

 The availability of class and collective actions varies across the member states.
 However, a directive on representative actions was recently adopted in the European Union.
 The Representative Actions Directive (Directive (EU) 2020/1828) came into force on 24 December 2020 to protect the collective interests of consumers.
-The member states are obliged to implement this Directive into national law by 25

-December 2022.
-Laws, regulations and administrative provisions based on this Directive must be applied by 25 June 2023.
+The member states were obliged to implement the Directive into national law by 25 December 2022.
+Laws, regulations and administrative provisions based on the Directive must be applied by 25 June 2023.

-Pursuant to this Directive, member states must ensure that representative actions may be brought by qualified entities.
-A 'qualified entity' as defined in the Directive is any organisation or a public body representing consumers' interests which have been designated by a member state as qualified to bring representative actions in accordance with this Directive (article 3, paragraph 4 Representative Action Directive).
+Pursuant to the Directive, member states must ensure that representative actions may be brought by qualified entities.
+A 'qualified entity' as defined in the Directive is any organisation or public body representing consumers' interests designated by a member state as qualified to bring representative actions in accordance with this Directive (article 3, paragraph 4 of the Representative Action Directive).

-According to article 2, paragraph 1 of the Representative Actions Directive, representative actions may be brought against infringements by traders of certain provisions of Union law including provisions implementing these Union laws which affect or threaten to affect the collective interests of consumers.
+According to article 2, paragraph 1 of the Representative Actions Directive, representative actions may be brought against infringements by traders of certain provisions of EU law, including provisions implementing these EU laws, which affect or threaten to affect the collective interests of consumers

-The scope of representative actions also covers health law regulations such as the Product Liability Directive, the MDR and the Directive 2001/83/EC, also known as the Community code relating to medicinal products for human use (Annex I of Representative Action Directive).
+The scope of representative actions also covers health law regulations such as the Product Liability Directive, the MDR and Directive 2001/83/EC, also known as the Community code relating to medicinal products for human use (Annex I of the Representative Action Directive).

-Qualified entities shall be entitled to sue at least for injunctive and redress measures such as compensation, repair, replacement, price reduction, contract termination or reimbursement of the price paid, but only to the extent provided for by Union or national law (article 8 and 9 Representative Action Directive).
+Qualified entities shall be entitled to sue at least for injunctive and redress measures such as compensation, repair, replacement, price reduction, contract termination or reimbursement of the price paid, but only to the extent provided for by EU or national law (articles 8 and 9 of the Representative Action Directive).

 The Directive also entails cross-border representative actions.
-Member states must ensure that qualified entities designated in advance in another member state for the purpose of bringing cross-border representative actions can bring such representative actions before courts or administrative authorities (article 6 Representative Action Directive).
+Member states must ensure that qualified entities designated in advance in another member state for the purpose of bringing cross-border representative actions can bring such representative actions before courts or administrative authorities (article 6 of the Representative Action Directive).

 All in all, the Representative Action Directive will strengthen private enforcement, including in the field of healthcare law.
-This directive will harmonise the regulations in the member states on representative actions and enable cross-border representative action.
+The directive will harmonise the regulations in member states on representative actions and enable cross-border representative action.
 The directive also provides that entities qualified to bring representative action can sue for remedial decisions.
 This is particularly important for consumers in those member states in which this is not possible currently.

-At the European level, the so-called Directive on the protection of persons who report breaches of Union law (Directive (EU) 2019/1937) was created on 23 October 2019.
-The Directive aims to ensure a high level of protection for whistle-blowers in regard to breaches of Union law by setting common minimum standards.
-The material scope of application also includes Union acts relating to public health, such as Directive 2001/83/EC.
+At EU level, the Directive on the protection of persons who report breaches of Union law (Directive (EU) 2019/1937) was created on 23 October 2019.
+The Directive aims to ensure a high level of protection for whistleblowers with regard to breaches of EU law by setting common minimum standards.
+The material scope of application also includes EU acts relating to public health, such as Directive 2001/83/EC.

-A whistle-blower is entitled to protection under article 6 of Directive (EU) 2019/1937 if the whistle-blower had reasonable grounds to believe that the reported information about breaches was true at the time of the report and that the information fell within the scope of the Directive and, in addition, either made an internal or external report or disclosed the information.
+A whistleblower is entitled to protection under article 6 of Directive (EU) 2019/1937 if the whistleblower had reasonable grounds to believe that the reported information about breaches was true at the time of the report and that the information fell within the scope of the Directive and, in addition, either made an internal or external report or disclosed the information.
 Three forms of reporting are therefore protected: